Canon de 19 modèle 1870/93 TAZ: Design

 The Canon de 19 modèle 1870/93 TAZ began life as twenty-six Canon de 19 C modèle 1870/93 coastal defense guns which were converted by Schneider to railroad guns early in the First World War.
 They were typical built-up guns of the period with mixed construction consisting of a rifled steel liner and several layers of iron reinforcing hoops.
 In French service, guns of mixed steel/iron construction were designated in centimeters while all steel guns were designated in millimeters.
 However, reference materials do not always distinguish the difference in construction and use either unit of measurement.
 The guns used a de Bange breech and fired separate loading bagged charges and projectiles.

 The first guns were converted and delivered to the French Army in the summer of 1915.
 The guns were mounted on a top carriage traversing mount with a large gun turret in the middle of an armored 4-axle rail carriage.
 The armor was sufficient to provide protection from shell splinters and gunfire.
 The ends of the carriage provided room for ammunition storage and the gun crew.
 The guns were normally connected to an ammunition car and the projectiles were passed from the ammunition car to the gun by an elevated chute.
 The turret was capable of 360° of traverse and carriages with this capability were known as Tous Azimuts or TAZ for short.
 Although capable of 360° of traverse the gun was returned to parallel the tracks so ammunition could be passed through to the gunners.
 The guns used a top-carriage recoil system where the gun sat on a cradle which held the trunnioned barrel.
 When fired a combination of hydraulic buffers and inclined rails on the firing platform returned the gun to position.
-The guns were capable of between -10° to +40° of elevation with a maximum range of 18.3 km and were often used for counter-battery fire.
+The guns were capable of between -10° and +40° of elevation with a maximum range of 18.3 km and were often used for counter-battery fire.
 Once in position, a section of rail bed was reinforced with wooden beams and a combination of screw jacks and rail clamps stabilized the carriage during firing.
 It shared the same carriage as the Canon de 164 modèle 1893/96 TAZ.